 The ponds tend to be stocked pretty regularly on the same schedule during the cool months.
 The first trout are dumped in during October most years and the truck makes semi-regular stops here into the following May.

-Not only do these waters get pan-sized stockers but also regularly get a quite good number larger trout.
+Not only do these waters get pan-sized stockers, but they may also get some larger trout.

-See the bottom of this article for helpful links.
+See the bottom of this article for helpful links as well as a focused trout stocking schedule built using ODFW’s schedule.
 Also note the ODFW regulation that allows retention of just one trout over 20 inches, which will apply to many brood trout.

 Berkley PowerBait fished off the bottom or under a bobber is the go-to choice around here if you’re aiming for a limit, as is the case almost anywhere planted with keeper-sized hatchery trout.
 Power Eggs also have their fans.

 One angler told the Statesman Journal’s Henry Miller that he switches to fishing with Acme’s Little Cleo or Kastmaster lures when ODFW stocks the brooders.

 If you’re new to this type of fishing or need to brush up, we have a how-to article that more thoroughly covers trout fishing methods, tackle, baits and lures.